Soranikki/Weather-Prediction/README.md

-This is Group 16 Weather Prediction App
+This is Group 16 - K64KTPM3 Weather Prediction App
+Run app.py to start website